-This article appears on the Nothing But Nylon website.
+This is the opening section of an article that appears on the Nothing But Nylon website.

 By Ed Odeven